exercism/configlet/README.md

 %{concept:<slug>}
 ```

 You can run `configlet generate` to generate the exercise's `introduction.md` for any exercise that has an `introduction.md.tpl` file.
-The generated `introduction.md` file is identical to the `introduction.md.tpl` file, except for concept placeholders, which are replaced with the contents of the concept's `introduction.md` file (minus its top-level heading).
+The generated `introduction.md` is identical to the `introduction.md.tpl`, except that concept placeholders are replaced with the contents of the concept's `introduction.md` file (minus its top-level heading).
 In the future, `configlet generate` will also increment the level of other headings by 1 (e.g. from `## My Heading` to `### My Heading`), but this is not yet implemented.

 ## Use in your track